dfrnt-com/tuscli/README.md

-                                               how to set it -i, --instance <instance|schema>             Document instance, default is instance -x, --system                                 Connect to system database -h, --help                                   display help for command
+                                               how to set it -i, --instance <instance|schema>             Document instance, default is instance -x, --system                                 Connect to system database -o, --optimize <main>                        Optimize and do delta rollups on a branch -h, --help                                   display help for command
 ```